Tebs-Lab/intro-ml-non-eng-2-day/05-llm-landscape/0x-progress-safety-and-regulation.md

 ## Privacy, Copyright, and Web Scraping

-Because huge amounts of data are scrapped from the web to build LLMs, training datasets inevitably include some of the following:
+Because huge amounts of data are scrapped from the web to build ML models, training datasets inevitably include some of the following:

 * Private information that was...
     * Published without permission